-School Fund Information (Section 4 - Pvt)
+School Fund Information (Section 4- Pvt.)

-- 1. For this section, note down information for July 2011 to June 2012 and July 2012 to date. - 2.
-Write down the name of person who provide the information. - 3.
-If the school gets any funds from Government/Private Individual/NGO, mark yes. - 4.
-If the school got a Fund, then note down the amount and the Month and the year in which the fund was received.
-If the person answering this section says that he/she is going to receive the Fund in the future, then mark "no".
-Also write the name of the Department/Organization, - 5.
-Ask the person answering this section about the Fund in a way that the person does not feel threatened or uncomfortable.
+- 1. For this section, note down information for July 2012 to June 2013 and July 2013 to date. - 2.
+Write down the name of person who provides the information. - 3.
+If the school gets any funds from government, private individual, or an NGO.
+Mark YES otherwise NO. - 4.
+If the school got a fund, then note down the amount and when this fund was received, write down the month and year in which fund was received.
+If the person answering this section says that he/she is going to receive the fund in the future, then mark "no".
+Also write the name of the department/organization. - 5.
+Ask the person answering this section about the fund in a way that the person does not feel threatened or uncomfortable.
 If the person refuses to answer or is hesitant to answer this section, then do not force the person and move on to the next section.
 The remaining questions of this section should be left BLANK.